 As an investigation ensues, new leads and data may suggest additional questions or actors involved in a case.
 Often an initial allegation may be the tip of an iceberg.
 Be ready to respond as a case develops.

-For all cases referred to the NBI MEDIC an acknowledgement letter will be mailed within 5 days and a resolution letter once the case has reached a conclusion.
+For all cases referred to the NBI MEDIC an acknowledgment letter will be mailed within 5 days and a resolution letter once the case has reached a conclusion.
 Some cases may take years to be fully resolved and prosecuted.